Monodromy of Rank 2 Parabolic Hitchin Systems: Introduction

-In order to improve this minimum component count to an exact component count, we follow a different approach than the Morse-theoretic techniques developed in \cite{KSZ2} used for solving a similar problem.
-We rather calculate here the orbits of the monodromy action on the 2-torsion points of lattices over the spectral covering $M_\eta$ of the corresponding $V$-surface $M$, inspired by \cite{BarScha} and \cite{Schap}, where moduli spaces of non-parabolic $G$-Higgs bundles have been considered.
+In order to improve this minimum component count to an exact component count, we follow a different approach than the Morse-theoretic techniques used in \cite{KSZ2} for solving a similar problem.
+The methods for the study of the topology of moduli spaces of parabolic $G$-Higgs bundles for $G$ a real Lie group first appeared in the dissertation of M. Logares \cite{Loga} (see also the articles \cite{GaLoMu} and \cite{LogaBetti}), who has studied the case $G = \text{U}(p,q)$; these methods involve the analysis of the moment map of the moduli space, which is a Morse-Bott function.